daniel7grant/dvali/README.md

 ### Bring your own validator

 What makes validation functions very cool is that it is extremely easy to write one.
-You simply have to create an async function (or any Promise-returning function) and return undefined or the value if it is valid, and throw a string error if anything is wrong.
+You simply have to create an async function (or any Promise-returning function) and return null or the value if it is valid, and throw a string error if anything is wrong.

 Let's see this in action!
 For example, let's write a function that checks if a user with the given email already exists.